Paul Bedford

-Life & career
+Life and career

 Bedford states, in his gossiping book of Recollections and Wanderings, that he was born in Bath, and entered upon the stage through the customary portal of amateur theatricals.

 His first appearance was made at Swansea.
 After playing at Southampton, Portsmouth, and other towns in the south of England, he obtained an engagement in Bath.
 The first printed mention of him in connection with this city which can be traced is 19 May 1819, when for his benefit he played Don Guzman in Giovanni in London.
 At this period he had probably been a member of the company four or five years.
 A reference to his playing with Kean in Richard III which appears in his "Recollections", points to the spring of 1815 as the time of his first appearance.
 He then proceeded to Dublin as one of a company engaged by Henry Harris of Covent Garden to play in the new theatre in that city.
 Among the company was Miss Green, an actress of little reputation, who subsequently made her first appearance in London with Bedford as Mrs. Bedford.
 The period of the Dublin migration appears to have been 1820.
 Two successive tours in Scotland with Madame Catalani followed, without breaking the Dublin engagement, which only ended when Bedford accepted an offer from Sir Henry Bishop for Drury Lane.
 Bedford's first appearance at this theatre took place as Hawthorn in 'Love in a Village', 2 November 1824, Mrs. Bedford, late Miss Green, playing Rosetta.
 The occasion was also signalised by the first appearance of Terry, who took the character of Justice Woodcock.
 On the 10th of the same month Bedford played Bernhard, head ranger of the forest, in Soane's version of Der Freischütz, the fifth and the most successful adaptation of Weber's great opera which that year had achieved.
 Soon afterwards he was promoted to Caspar in the same opera.
 Through successive managements of Elliston, Price, Polhill and Lee, and lastly Bunn, Bedford kept a position chiefly due to his vocal capacity.
 In 1833 he joined, still as a singer, the company at Covent Garden under Macready, appearing in Fra Diavolo, Gustavus III, and other operas.